What is EDR Security? - Endpoint Threat Detection And Response Defenition

 The essential function of an endpoint threat detection and response solution is monitoring and analyzing user data on endpoints through its behavioral analysis capability.
 By analyzing these data, EDR is now able to distinguish and differentiate the normal day-to-day activities on your system.

-Once your EDR solution detects any abnormality, such as a fileless malware's piggybacking on your operating system, it can then provide alerts to your central IT team to investigate the potential threat.
+Once your EDR solution detects any abnormality, such as fileless malware piggybacking on your operating system, it can then provide alerts to your central IT team to investigate the potential threat.

 ENDPOINT THREAT DETECTION AND RESPONSE PROTECTS YOUR SYSTEM AGAINST FILELESS ATTACKS

 Fileless attacks usually rely on a vulnerability in your system, a vulnerability that may be exposed because of human error.
-To avoid these kinds of attacks, it is critical that your IT staff is prepared to identify and deal with any abnormality in your networks and systems.
+To avoid these kinds of attacks, your IT staff must be prepared to identify and deal with any abnormality in your networks and systems.
 Constant development as well on your endpoint security team will help diminish the human error that may pave the way for hackers.

 FINAL THOUGHTS - ENDPOINT THREAT DETECTION AND RESPONSE